NoahCornish/durhamregionCOVID-19/README.md

 NOTE:
 Durham VOCs Positivity file will be updated on Wednesday's to avoid extreme daily changes which have been occuring.
+NOTE:
+Durham R(t) values will be updated on Wednesday's

 All other files will be updated daily